captainjacksparrow007/captainjacksparrow007/README.md

 - 👋 Hi, I’m @captainjacksparrow007
 - 👀 I’m interested in ...learning new skills
-- 💞️ I’m looking to collaborate on ...new projects that can give boost to my skill
+- 💞️ I’m looking to collaborate on ...new projects that can give boost to my skill.
-- 📫 How to reach me ...you have to just take a breath and message me🤞❤
 - 🌱 My Skills are:-
 -                 c
 -                 c++